-New for 2021/22 the use of Human Occupied Vehicles (HOV) and Remotely Operated Vehicles (ROVs) may be allowed if specific permit application criteria are met.
+The use of Human Occupied Vehicles (HOV) and Remotely Operated Vehicles (ROVs) may be allowed if specific permit application criteria are met.
 These activities require the HOV or ROV application form to be completed and submitted along with the Vessel or Yacht Visit Permit Application.
+The Government's policy on the use of HOV/ROV is here